nicolas-kuechler/eth-nlu-story-cloze-task-2019/README.md

 The first command trains embeddings based on the similarity of stories.
 The second command generates an index table with the most similar sample.

+## Troubleshooting

+- Training the BERT model requires a lot of memory.
+If any of the commands above fail due to an out of memory error, increase the memory or reduce the batch size in the respective code.
+- The code depends on files being in the correct position.
+If any of the commands fail check if you have all the required files in the correct place.

+## Credits

+The BERT code is based on https://github.com/google-research/bert and adjusted to our requirements.